RestKit/RestKit/Code/Search/README.md

 ## Implementation Details

 Search is implemented using the Apple recommended pattern of maintaining a relationship from the searchable entity to a bundled `RKSearchWordEntity` entity modeling each word in the designated searchable attributes.
-The `RKSearchWordEntity` entity is bundled with RestKit and is dynamically related to your Core Data entities at run time via invocation of `[RKSearchIndexer addSearchIndexingToEntity: forAttributeNames:]`.
+The `RKSearchWordEntity` entity is bundled with RestKit and is dynamically related to your Core Data entities at run time via invocation of `[RKSearchIndexer addSearchIndexingToEntity: onAttributes:]`.
 For each searchable entity a to-many relationship called `searchWords` is added to the entity and an inverse relationship named after the searchable entity is added to the `RKSearchWordEntity`.

 ### Indexing